hdShang/arxiv-daily/docs/cs-CV/2025-06-06/papers/250606097v1-videochat-a1-thinking-with-long-videos-by-chain-of-shot-reasoning.md

 ---
 layout: default
-title: VideoChat-A1: Thinking with Long Videos by Chain-of-Shot Reasoning
+title: "VideoChat-A1: Thinking with Long Videos by Chain-of-Shot Reasoning"
 ---

 # VideoChat-A1: Thinking with Long Videos by Chain-of-Shot Reasoning